Eerste Nederlandsche Coöperatieve Beetwortelsuikerfabriek

 The Eerste Nederlandsche Coöperatieve Beetwortelsuikerfabriek (CBS) was a company and beet sugar factory in Sas van Gent, Zeelandic Flanders.
+It should not be confused with the older Sugar Factory Sas van Gent in the same place.

+The company was a cooperative.
+It remained independent till 1966, when it merged into the cooperative Suiker Unie.
+The factory operated from 1899 to 1989.
 It processed sugar beet to produce white sugar.
-The factory operated from 1899 to 1989.
+In the 1950s, it also processed cane sugar for a few years.
+In the end, the factory was closed due to the concentration in the European Sugar Industry.

+One of the remaining buildings of the factory now houses the Zeeland Industry Museum.

 History

 The Eerste Nederlandsche Coöperatieve Beetwortelsuikerfabriek, or First Dutch Beet Sugar Factory Cooperative was founded on 19 October 1899.
 In Zeeland, the cultivation of sugar beet was boosted by the disappearance of the cultivation of the common madder, a plant traditionally grown in the area for dying fabrics.